 Materials Used For High-Frequency PCBs

-High-frequency boards require unique PCB materials to produce the high-speed signal output.
-Some of these unique materials include:
+High-frequency boards require unique PCB materials to produce high-speed signal output.
+Some of these special materials include:

-- FR4: The least expensive laminate material and is easy to fabricate.
-However, it has relatively poor electrical performance, especially when the signal speed goes past 1.6GHz.
+- FR4: The least expensive laminate material and easy to fabricate.
+However, it significantly has relatively poor electrical performance when the signal speed exceeds 1.6GHz.

 - Rogers 4350B HF: Like FR4, this material has a low fabrication cost, a competitive price, and offers excellent dimensional stability.

-- ISOLA IS620 E-fiberglass: Although challenging to fabricate, this material provides excellent thermal properties and electrical performance.
+- ISOLA IS620 E-fiberglass: Although challenging to fabricate, this material provides excellent thermal and electrical performance.